ExtendJ/ExtendJ-Explorer/README.md

 To filter the presentation of your AST we have implemented a simple language that helps you with this.
 Check out the Wiki page for a small [tutorial](https://bitbucket.org/jastadd/jastadddebugger-exjobb/wiki/The%20Filter%20Configuration%20Language) in how you write and use that language.

 Below is a standard template for the filter.
+This filter means that all nodes that are of class ASTNode or a child class of ASTNode should be shown (this means all nodes will be shown).

 ```
 configs{